NoMod-Programming/PyRobotC/README.md

 #### vex.`motor(port, speed)`
 This functions sets the specified motor on `port` to the specified `speed` (from 127 to -127).

+#### vex.`slaveMotors(master,slave1[, slave2, ...])`
+Slave motors to a master, that way all commands sent to the master will be sent to the slaves.

+#### vex.`motorReversed(port, isReversed)`
+Set whether or not a motor's direction is reversed by 180 degrees.
+Useful when a mechanical design results in a logical "reversed" condition of a motor

 #### More functions coming soon!

 ### The `cfuncs` module